 A Rock Crystal at the top of my pendant is meant to embody all seven Chakras.
 Many believe that good health is a result of our energy being able to flow throughout our bodies without any blockages.
 There are many beliefs that blockages in a Chakra can cause a physical ailment.
 This aspect of Chakras is beyond the scope of this post.
 Yin yoga is one form of exercise to help balance Chakras and to maintain flexibility in our joints as we age.

-As my green friend knows how much I anticipate my yoga practices the “yogi” Chakra gemstone pendant is a much appreciated gift.
-So on day seven of the Twelve Days of a Green Christmas and the eve of 2015 I take a look back at 2014 and think about my aspirations (rather than “resolutions”) for 2016!
+As my green friend knows how much I enjoy my yoga practices the “yogi” Chakra gemstone pendant is a much appreciated gift.
+So on day seven of the Twelve Days of a Green Christmas and the eve of 2016 I take a look back at 2015 and think about my aspirations (more positive than “resolutions”) for 2016!
 Has your yoga practice or meditation helped you deal with the “challenges” that face you or changed your life?

 If this is the first post you have read of my green rendition of the Twelve Days of a Christmas and you can’t figure out what the heck I am writing about or why I’m writing about the Twelve Days after Christmas, click here to read how all this started.
 I hope you join me tomorrow for the Eighth Day of a Green Christmas and a new year!